LSU DEPARTMENT OF CHEMISTRY POLYMER ANALYSIS LABORATORY (PAL) (Provisional Main Page)

-Distribution of polymer molecular weight and size can be measured qualitatively or absolutely on one of three Agilent-Wyatt gel permeation chromatography (GPC) or a Wyatt Asymmetric Flow Field Flow Fractionation (AFFFF) systems equipped with MultiAngle Light Scattering (MALS), concentration, and viscosity detectors.
+Distribution of polymer molecular weight and size can be measured qualitatively or absolutely on one of three Agilent-Wyatt gel permeation chromatography MultiAngle Light Scattering (GPC-MALS) systems, or a Wyatt Asymmetric Flow Field Flow Fractionation (AFFFF) system also equipped with MultiAngle Light Scattering (MALS), concentration, and viscosity detectors.
 The field flow fractionation system is especially powerful for large polymers and colloidal particles.

 Dynamic light scattering can be performed on a state-of-the-art laser light scattering systems built to the specifications of the department in LSU’s Scientific Instrumentation Shops, on a Malvern ZetaSizer (which can also measure zeta potential) or on-line in flow-through mode using a Wyatt QELS.